logicminds/bmclib/README.md

 - netmask:the netmask of the bmc device (required)
 - gateway: the gateway of the bmc device (required)
 - snmp:the snmp public community string for the bmc device
-- force: force set the parameters during each puppet run

 ### Parameters for bmcuser type